diffblue/gitlab/doc/user/project/merge_requests/reviews/index.md

-When editing the **Reviewers** field in a new or existing merge request, GitLab displays the name of the matching [approval rule](../approvals/rules.md) below the name of each suggested reviewer.
+When editing the **Reviewers** field in a new or existing merge request, GitLab displays the name of the matching [approval rule](../approvals/rules.md) below the name of each reviewer.
 [Code Owners](../../codeowners/index.md) are displayed as `Codeowner` without group detail.

 This example shows reviewers and approval rules when creating a new merge request: